RebRut03/UFOs/README.md

 ## **UFO Project Results:**

-- To utilize this webpage, the user would scroll down to the "Filter Search" Section and enter whatever filter criteria they so choose.
+- To utilize this webpage, the user would scroll down to the "Filter Search" section and enter whatever filter criteria they so choose.

   ![Full_Page_Image](Images/Full_Page_Image.PNG)

 - For example, if the user would like to see all UFO sightings from the state of TX.
 The user would input "tx" into the "Enter State" box.

   ![UFO_TX](Images/UFO_TX.PNG)

 - The user can further filter this information by adding additional criteria in the other filter boxes.
-For instance, if the user wanted to see all UFOs spotted in TX on 1/8/2010, they would add the additional criteria “1/8/2010” into the “Date Filter” box.
+For instance, if the user wanted to see all UFOs spotted in TX on 1/8/2010, they would add the additional criteria “1/8/2010” into the “Enter Date” box.

   ![UFO_TX_Date](Images/UFO_TX_Date.PNG)